 Data usage has been a big issue since the release of Windows 10, as it allows very limited control over Automatic Windows Updates.
 Besides Windows updates there are several other things in Windows 10 that may cost data.
 You can check your data usage in Settings > Networks & Internet > Data Usage.
 This will give you a brief overview of Windows 10 data usage over a period of time.

-The current Windows updates (Fall Creators Update) may cause significant rise in your internet bills.
+The Windows updates may cause significant rise in your internet bills.
 But as said earlier Windows 10 provides very limited control over Windows updates, it is not easy to make Windows 10 use less data.
-But there exist few smart tricks to stop Windows 10 from using so much data.
+But there are few smart tricks to stop Windows 10 from using so much data.

 Let’s have a look at “3 quick ways to stop Windows 10 from using much data”:

 First quick way to lower your Windows 10 data usage is to set your internet connection as metered connection.
 This will keep Windows 10 from downloading each and every update.
 After setting you internet connection as Metered connection, Windows 10 will only download necessary updates to keep your Windows 10 running smoothly and securely.
 Critical Windows updates or Defender updates will be downloaded automatically with showing any notification to user while Windows may notify the user before downloading any additional update.
 To setup your network connection as Metered, head to Settings > Network & Internet > Status and click on Change connection properties.
 On the next settings page, turn the switch under Metered Connection on.

 2. Turn off Auto-update Apps in Store and Live Tiles on Start Menu